top of page

 What Does a Pediatric Neuropsychological Evaluation Actually Measure?

-If your child's doctor, teacher, or school psychologist has recommended a neuropsychological evaluation, you may be wondering what that actually involves.
-Unlike a routine school assessment or a quick screening at the pediatrician's office, a pediatric neuropsychological evaluation is a comprehensive, in-depth look at how your child's brain is working across multiple areas of functioning.
-It goes well beyond a single IQ score and offers a detailed picture of your child's cognitive strengths, processing patterns, and areas of challenge.
+If your child's doctor, teacher, or school psychologist has recommended a neuropsychological evaluation, you may wonder what that involves.
+Unlike a routine school assessment or a quick screening at the pediatrician's office, a pediatric neuropsychological evaluation offers a comprehensive, in-depth look at how your child's brain functions across multiple areas.
+It goes beyond a single IQ score and provides a detailed picture of your child's cognitive strengths, processing patterns, and areas of challenge.

 What Is Neuropsychological Evaluation?

-Neuropsychological evaluation examines the relationship between brain functioning and behavior.
+A neuropsychological evaluation examines the relationship between brain functioning and behavior.
 The brain is not a single unit that either works or does not work.
-It is made up of interconnected systems that govern everything from how a child processes language and solves problems to how they manage their emotions and remember what they learned in school yesterday.
-When one or more of those systems is not developing on pace, it can show up as struggles in reading, math, attention, social understanding, organization, or emotional regulation.
+It consists of interconnected systems that govern everything from how a child processes language and solves problems to how they manage emotions and remember what they learned in school.
+When one or more of these systems do not develop at the expected pace, it can lead to struggles in reading, math, attention, social understanding, organization, or emotional regulation.

-A pediatric neuropsychological evaluation uses a carefully selected set of standardized tests and observational measures to assess those brain-behavior connections.
-The goal is not just to identify what is hard for a child, but to understand why, and to use that information to guide targeted intervention and support.
+A pediatric neuropsychological evaluation uses a carefully selected set of standardized tests and observational measures to assess these brain-behavior connections.
+The goal is not just to identify what is hard for a child, but to understand why.
+This information guides targeted intervention and support.

 Who Conducts a Neuropsychological Evaluation?